 The Educational Leadership program is focused on the moral purpose of building the capacity of our graduate candidates so that they can go forward and bring Cultures of Character practices into the heart of their school communities.
 The Program is grounded in program-specific leadership virtues, the development of leader character and the cultivation of practical wisdom.

 We believe schools serve a role beyond on academics.
 The school setting should also be a place where core values like honesty, compassion, self-discipline, and respect for others can be instilled and practiced.
 To be effective, experts say, character development needs to be deliberate and comprehensive so that all students have the opportunity to see, discuss, learn, and practice the values embraced by their communities.

-Through a generous grant from the Kern Family Foundation, Cultures of Character scholarships are available on a competitive basis for candidates at the start of the Educational Leadership degree program.
+Through a generous grant from the Kern Family Foundation, Cultures of Character scholarships of 20 - 40% off tuition are available on a competitive basis.
+The scholarship application is available only at the start of the candidate's Educational Leadership degree program.
 Awards are based on the applicant's ability to demonstrate:

-Scholarships are awarded for 20-40% off tuition and are renewable for the entire degree program.
+Scholarships are renewable for the entire degree program.